barrwani/barrwani.github.io/_posts/2025-4-1-wall-jumping-linear-algebra.md

 	SetActorRotation(Rotation);
 ```

-## Jumping towards the ground with Dot Product
+## Jumping Towards the Ground with Dot Product

 The demo also allows players to choose between a standard wall jump and a wall jump aimed towards the ground.